Der ferne Klang: Act 2

-Ten years later, Grete is the celebrated queen of the demimonde on an island in the gulf of Venice, where we find her in the famous dance salon "La Casa di Maschere".
+Ten years later, Grete is the queen of the demimonde on an island in the gulf of Venice, where we find her in the dance salon "La Casa di Maschere".
 But even with her fame and success, she still thinks of Fritz.

 This particular day, she promises that she will end the suffering of her suitors and decide on her next lover, announcing that whoever can touch her heart the most deeply with a song will win her.
 The Count sings "In einem Lande ein bleicher König", a sad but beautiful song, which the crowd applauds.
 The Chevalier counters with "Das Blumenmädchen von Sorrent", a bawdy song that the crowd enjoys as they noisily join in the singing.

 As Grete is making up her mind, a stranger appears in the midst.
 It is Fritz, who recognizes Grete immediately and goes straight to her.
 He tells her that he has not found the distant sound that has been eluding him these past ten years, so he has gone in search of her instead and now wants to make her his wife.

 While Grete is still in love with Fritz and would like to be with him, she decides she must reveal to him that she is a courtesan, and then asks if he still wants to marry her.
 At first he does not believe it, but when the Count challenges him to a duel, Fritz, shaken and disappointed, refuses to duel and departs.
 Grete, in her despair, falls into the arms of the Count.